 Storify is a great way to bring together tweets at an event where participants have included a dedicated hashtag.
 These can be searched for within Storify and embedded into the story you create.

-For example last year we held our annual Learning and Teaching Conference.
-The event hashtag assigned was #ACES2012.
+Conferences provide a good example as increasingly an assigned hashtag is shared so that people at the conference can tweet about the sessions.
+For example at the annual Learning and Teaching Conference, the event hashtag assigned was #ACES2012.
 Delegates who chose to tweet about the event included this hashtag in their tweets.

 You can then select the tweets results that appear and drag them to the left pane of your new Storify.